-Class Content Transactions on shares of the issuer carried out by "relevant parties", 15 Internal dealing i.e., parties belonging to the company's bodies or apical staff, such as directors, auditors, and top managers.
+Class Content Internal dealing Transactions on shares of the issuer carried out by "relevant parties", 15 i.e., parties belonging to the company's bodies or apical staff, such as directors, auditors, and top managers.
 Transactions on own shares Transactions involving the purchase and sale of own shares carried out by the issuers.
-Information on the status of the issuer (rating, solvency, sustainability, listing, changes in the level of indebtedness); various contractual Communications and press releases information (shareholders' agreements, expressions of interest, stock option plans, incentive plans); information on the capital structure (withdrawals, ownership restructuring).
-16 Various publications concerning the company's activity (achievement Notices of publication and publication of corporate of revenue targets, statutory changes, letters of intent, declarations of insactions on own snares immunications and press releases tices of publication and publication of corporate cumentation immunication independence of directors and auditors, changes in the financial calendar, approval and deposit of the financial statements).
-17 Notices concerning industrial and commercial transactions of particular importance (acquisition of job orders, significant Core business operations investments in production, achievement of production or distribution agreements, joint venture agreements, etc.).
+Communications and press releases Information on the status of the issuer (rating, solvency, sustainability, listing, changes in the level of indebtedness); various contractual information (shareholders' agreements, expressions of interest, stock option plans, incentive plans); information on the capital structure (withdrawals, ownership restructuring).
+16 Notices of publication and publication of corporate documentation Various publications concerning the company's activity (achievement of revenue targets, statutory changes, letters of intent, declarations of independence of directors and auditors, changes in the financial calendar, approval and deposit of the financial statements).
+17 Core business operations Notices concerning industrial and commercial transactions of particular importance (acquisition of job orders, significant investments in production, achievement of production or distribution agreements, joint venture agreements, etc.).